ESG 2024

 Introduction

-The key developments currently happen in the field of corporate reporting and substantive climate transition planning through the by-now-well-known Corporate Sustainability Reporting Directive (CSRD) and CSDDD adopted in 2023 respectively 2024.
+The key developments currently happen in the field of corporate reporting and substantive climate transition planning through the by-now-well-known Corporate Sustainability Reporting Directive (CSRD) and CSDDD adopted in respectively 2022 and 2024.
 Both pieces of regulation put significant emphasis on reporting on and execution of climate transition planning from a mitigation perspective.

 At the same time and as global temperatures have hit records in 2024, transition planning from the adaptation perspective – ie, climate risk management – is gaining attention.
 Lastly, further regulation stemming from the EU Green Deal plays a role in supporting the green transition.